Quick Links

 The main benefit of regular attendance is continuity and progression in learning.
 We promote positive attendance through:

 • Individual children, certificates are awarded at the end of each school year for 100% attendance.
-This is celebrated in the final whole school assembly.
+This is celebrated a whole school assembly.

-• Classes, weekly certificates issued for the classes with the highest attendance, also published to our website.
+• Classes, weekly certificates issued for the classes with the highest attendance and improved attendance.

 Monitoring